junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They try to examine the space from the dim light.

 There is a broken chandelier not far from the end of the stairs.
 The glasses shatter on the floor, leaving sharp pieces and shards all over like hidden blades, shimmering with flame's reflection.
-An empty matchbox is tipped upside down on the floor, a dozen charred match stumps scattering around it.
+Another empty matchbox has been tipped upside down on the floor, a dozen charred match stumps scattering around it.

 "Careful," Dean breathes.
 Amy startles, dropping the match.